 That wee lion gets me everytime.

-It’s super simple!
-One Cath Kidston Accordion folder (larger than a4 and very deep), I added the colour of the stickers I’m organising and then my other diviers are done by season and also by occasion.
+One Cath Kidston Accordion folder (larger than a4 and very deep), I added the colour of the stickers I’m organising and then my other dividers are done by season and also by occasion.